RosettaCommons/documentation/application_documentation/ligand-dock.md

 Known bugs and limitations
 ==========================

 I'm sure there are many.
 In particular, it's currently designed for a single ligand as a single residue, which must be the last in the file.
 Gordon Lemmon, Kristian Kaufmann, and Andrew Leaver-Fay are in the process of implementing multi-residue ligands (June 2008).

+Note that much of the continued development of RosettaLigand is within the RosettaScripts interface.
+See Combs, DeLuca, et al (2013).
+"Small molecule ligand docking into comparative models with Rosetta."
+Nature Protocols.

+**Tips for running RosettaLigand via [[RS | scripting_documentation/Movers-RosettaScripts/ligand-centric-movers]]**

+_ScoreFunction_

+Be sure to use -restore_pre_talaris_defaults option and use the scorefunction from the paper.
+You can also experiment with orbitals_talaris1013 (with the option -add_orbitals), however it has not been optimized for this purpose yet.

+If you use other scorefunctions, make sure to add these terms:

+   coordinate_constraint 1.0
+   atom_pair_constraint 1.0
+   angle_constraint 1.0
+   dihedral_constraint 1.0
+   chainbreak 1.0

+_Conformer Generation_

+Generating conformers for your ligand is very important.
+However, there are a plethora of available tools to do so.
+Take a look at Ebejer et al, "Freely Available Conformer Generation Methods: How Good Are They?"
+J Chem Info and Modeling.
+Also, MOE and openeye omega seem to work well and are popular in the literature if you have a license.

+How to get these into Rosetta:

+Currently, you regenerate ligand conformations using your choice of conformer generation tools (i use MOE, some people like openeye omega, there are many options), and then output those conformations as a pdb file, with the conformations separated by  TER cards.
+You then add a PDB_ROTAMERS line to your params file, like this:

+PDB_ROTAMERS path.pdb

+where path.pdb is the pdb file containing your rotamers. this path is relative to the params file (I usually keep them in the same directory).
+These conformers will be imported as a single residue rotamer library, and can be sampled by the packer, or manually (as occurs in low resolution docking)

 Application purpose
 ===========================================